digitie/transmission-remote-dotnet/trunk/TransmissionClientNew/bin/Release/README.txt

 ----------------------------

  * All icons are the creation of David Vignoni in his Nuvola theme. http://www.icon-king.com/
+ * charles and the other Transmission developers for their great work.
- * Első András has made a number of notable contributions including SSL, speed graphs and GeoIP support.
+ * Első András has made a number of notable contributions including SSL, speed graphs, GeoIP support and many small patches.
  * Thank you to all the following users kind enough to translate this application:
     * Romaric R. for the French translation.
 	* benba for the German translation.